Recruiting and Training Educators within the International School Sector | Nalini Cook

 Joel argued that change will not happen within international school staff diversity “until leaders reimagine this business model of what parents want, to what students truly need.”

 Estelle Hughes, Secondary Principal at the International School of Dakar, who was also on the panel, called for international schools to “recruit for potential and train each other.
 Diversifying your staff and leadership is not a threat to quality in your institution,” she said, explaining that research shows that a lack of diversity leads to lower standards.
 “Excellence looks different in different cultures and we need to learn from other cultures,” Estelle said.

 In the field research with international schools that is conducted by my team, we are hearing from a growing number of international schools around the world that are working towards this change.
 Committing to action is one thing, how to proceed is something quite different.
 The more that school leaders open up to dialogue and support to guide this change, the better for all.

-This article was written by Nalini Cook, who is the Head of Global Research at ISC Research which is the recognised source of data and intelligence on the world’s English-medium international schools market, supporting schools and partners with research to inform school improvement, development and acquisition.
+This article was written by Nalini Cook, Head of Global Research at ISC Research.
+ISC Research is the recognised source of data and intelligence on the world’s English-medium international schools market, supporting schools and partners with research to inform school improvement, development and acquisition.

-At the Outstanding Schools Middle East 2022 Conference, taking place in Dubai on the 5th and 6th of October, Nalini Cook will be speaking on a panel discussion about 'Navigating the Challenges and Opportunities around Workforce Recruitment and Retention'.
+At the Outstanding Schools Middle East 2023 conference, taking place in Dubai on the 4th and 5th of October, Nalini Cook will be delivering a presentation titled 'Emerging Trends, Challenges and Opportunities in the International Schools Sector in the Middle East'.